xdrip/xdrip_docs/docs/calibrate/calibrate.md

 ##### Libre 2 patched app

-When using the patched app, you can calibrate but correction is applied as an offset with maximum values between -40 mg/dl to +20 mg/dL [-2,2 mmol/l to +1,1 mmol/l]
+When using the patched app, you can calibrate but correction is applied as an offset with maximum values between -40 mg/dl to +20 mg/dL [-2,2 mmol/l to +1,1 mmol/l].
+Calibrations failing this criteria will be **ignored**.

 ### xDrip+ calibration settings

 !!!warning "xDrip+ calibration only"
     The information below is relevant to xDrip+ calibration.
-    For G5 and G6 native mode see [here](https://navid200.github.io/xDrip/docs/Dexcom_page.html).
+    For G6/G7/ONE/ONE+ native mode see [here](https://navid200.github.io/xDrip/docs/Dexcom_page.html).

 Before calibrating check your [settings](../advancedcal).